 - a graduate or undergraduate student

-- currently enrolled at Texas A&M, UT-Austin, University of Houston, or Rice University
+- currently enrolled at Texas A&M, UT-Austin, University of Houston, Rice University, or Prairie View A&M

 The fellowship includes the following: